• Skip to main content

 SPARK is a complete art criticism and discussion framework that ignites deeper student art connections and more engaging classroom art discussions.
 Download these free SPARK posters plus a worksheet to use in your classroom!

-Enrollment in Curated Connections Library is currently open for enrollment.
-Click here for more information or to join.
+Enrollment in Curated Connections Library is currently open.
+Click here to join.
+Join our list to get more information and to get a free lesson from the vault!
 If you are purchasing for a school or school district, head over here for more information.

 Check Out What’s New In The Shop